Windstorm Damage from Hurricane Harvey

 Recover the Money You Need to Rebuild from Hurricane Wind Damage

 Most private homeowner’s insurance policies exclusively cover damage from high winds during a hurricane.
 That means flooding damage is not covered under your home’s policy.
 In fact, your insurer may attempt to deny your claim outright due to evidence of flood damage.
 The secret to filing a successful claim with your insurance adjuster is distinguishing between wind damage and flood damage.
 Of course, with 27 trillion gallons of water dropped on Texas, that might seem like too fine a distinction.
-For places like Corpus Christi, Rockport, or Port Aransas (where the wind damage was the worst), the distinction will matter less.
-However, in Beaumont and the greater Houston area, flooding from runoff will make the cause of your damages harder to pin down.
+For places like Corpus Christi, Rockport, or Port Aransas (where the wind damage was the worst), windstorm claims will mean the difference between starting fresh...and starting over.

 Our firm is here to help.
 File a claim through us online, or call (888) 400-2101 to learn about your legal and financial options.

 Definition of Windstorm Damage

 Windstorm damage, as defined by most insurance policies, is any damage caused or made worse by high winds.
 However, it is not limited to the direct effects of high winds.
 If the wind ripped the roof off of your home, allowing your walls to be destroyed by the downpour, that’s covered under windstorm damage.
 If the wind uprooted a tree and broke open the main water line (flooding your home), that’s still windstorm damage.
 What matters is the root cause of the losses, not just the event that directly precedes it.